 A portion of all proceeds will be donated to TREEmendous Miami, which has planted more than 23,000 trees in the past fourteen years.
 TREEmendous Miami is a non-profit, 501(C) 3 organization.
 More than 6,000 high school and college students have earned Community Service hours by volunteering with TREEmendous Miami.

 One of the things they will receive is worldwide publicity as we’ve already been in a Parisian paper. discovery Channel is filming it, and Visit Florida is putting it on its website.
 So I guess, presenting sponsor for $50,000 with banners placed on the outside wall of the DoubleTree Hotel, upscale party at DoubleTree,, invitation to all the Gator parties at swanky places.
 Listed on all material and publicity.
 Opportunity to speak at launching.
 This is the largest cultural event in the United States and work our way down from there.

 Also this is educational as kids will get material on being "green" and the importance of the Everglades.
 The head of Gator will be on a flatbed and come across Alligator Alley.
 It is thirty feet high and fifty feet long.
 Then it will go on a barge and go into the water.

 After it reaches the Woman’s Club/the tiles will be put on to create the body and tail.
 There will be a processional with this, FIU Kayakers will take out each section of art tiles with a paragraph read as it goes out, sponsors will be able to actually participate by attaching a section of tile.
 A major sponsor will travel by boat to attach the very last tile out in the bay.
 They have a chance to be a part of history.

 TREEmendous Miami at work with volunteers.
-Students receive community service hours for their participation.Be sure to tell them Soul Of Miami sent you!
+Students receive community service hours for their participation.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.